danielbyler/model-describer/docs/README.rst

 ydepend : string, required
 ------------
 The dependent 'y' variable you are trying to predict.
-Dependent variables can be continuous or categorical.
+Dependent variables can be continuous or binary.

 cat_df : pandas DataFrame, required
 ------------